moliver28/research-handbook/content/handbook/security/corporate/systems/google-workspace/_index.md

 title: Google Workspace (Organization)
 ---

-This is a placeholder page.
+This is a placeholder page for organization and policy management.
 Please see the links below for any child pages that exist.

 ### Related Pages